• Skip to primary navigation

 • Carrot Chocolate Chip Cookies

-Another thing to remember is to use real vanilla in all your recipes.
-This article provides great tips on how to read the labels and decipher the difference between real and fake vanilla extract.
+Remember to use real vanilla in all your recipes.
+This article provides great tips on reading the labels and decipher the difference between real and fake vanilla extract.

-When living a healthy, plant-based lifestyle it’s important to try and avoid artificial ingredients as much as possible.
+When living a healthy, plant-based lifestyle, it’s important to try to avoid artificial ingredients as much as possible.

 I’d love to hear your feedback in the comments below for this Banana Bread with Maple Glaze Recipe!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!